Bitcoin-ABC/bitcoin-abc/doc/build-windows.md

 * On Windows using a POSIX compatibility layer application such as [cygwin](http://www.cygwin.com/) or [msys2](http://www.msys2.org/).
 * On Windows using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).

+In any case please make sure that the compiler supports C++14.

 Installing Windows Subsystem for Linux
 ---------------------------------------